Data product fees (based on pricing model)

-For each product, on its product detail page, you can see a list of prices varying by subscription durations that are set by the data provider.
-When subscribing, you pay upfront the price associated with the subscription along with applicable sales taxes.
+Subscription based products: For products that support subscription pricing, you can see a list of prices varying by subscription durations that are set by the data provider on the product’s detail page.
+Subscriptions can be configured to bill upfront or are billed based on a schedule, along with applicable sales taxes.

 Tiered fulfillment fees

-AWS Data Exchange charges data providers Tiered Fulfillment Fees (TFF) for revenue collections made by AWS for all new subscriptions to their data products.
-With Bring Your Own Subscription (BYOS) feature, data providers can migrate and fulfill pre-existing subscriptions with AWS customers at no additional cost.
+AWS Data Exchange charges tiered fulfillment fees for revenue collections made by AWS for all new subscriptions to your data products.
+If you already have subscribers, you can Create Bring Your Own Subscription (BYOS) offers to migrate and fulfill pre-existing subscriptions with AWS customers at no additional cost.

 Data transfer fees

-Standard S3 rates apply when importing or exporting assets across regions.
-If you export assets via signed URL, standard transfer rates to the internet apply.
-See Amazon S3 Pricing Policies for details.
+Standard S3 rates apply when importing or exporting file-based assets across AWS Regions.
+If you use signed URLs to export file-based assets, standard transfer rates to the internet apply.
+For information about data transfer costs, see Amazon S3 pricing.

 ii) Amazon Redshift fees for products containing Amazon Redshift datashares